Eredost/attributes-router/README.md

 ## Installation

+Before, you can download the library you must first have a version of PHP ~8.0 and a recent version of Composer.

-1. First, as the library is not referenced on Packagist, you will have to add the repository in the configuration of the composer.json
+1. First, as the library is not referenced on Packagist, you will have to add the repository in the configuration of your composer.json

    ```json
    "repositories": [